-On March 30, 2023, Atha Energy Corp. ("Atha") issued 200,000 its common shares (the "Atha Shares") to the Company as a partial consideration pursuant to an option agreement with the Company to acquire an undivided interest in four mineral leases representing a portion of the Golden Rose Property (note 7).
+On March 30, 2023, Atha Energy Corp. ("Atha") issued 200,000 of its common shares (the "Atha Shares") to the Company as a partial consideration pursuant to the July 19, 2022 Option Agreement with the Company to acquire an undivided interest in four mineral leases representing a portion of the Golden Rose Property (note 7).
 Atha received the approval to list its common shares on the Canadian Securities Exchange (the "CSE") in March 2023 and its shares began trading on the CSE on April 11, 2023.
-The Company may not sell the Atha Shares until July 31, 2023, when a four-month hold period ends.